The goal of many startup companies is to become a scalable business. Unfortunately, there is some confusion about what it really means to scale up.

 There are four key factors to scale up your startup:

-- Demand: The key is significant monetizable demand.
+The key is significant monetizable demand.
 While scalable business models have the potential for earning high profits, that potential is only fulfilled when demand actually drives revenues up.
+Always consider the competitors in the marketplace, as they will affect your business directly.

-- Structure: When a company can quickly “scale up”, it usually means it has the structure, management and business processes to manage its own growth.
+When a company can quickly “scale up”, it usually means it has the structure, management, and business processes to manage its own growth.
 Many startups hit a ceiling because they are too dependent on the owner or founders.
 They have not been built to scale up.
 If the founders cannot be taken out of the picture in the future, the company is simply not scalable.

 Scalability is the holy mantra of investors.
 This only occurs if there is a conscious effort from the beginning of what that will take and a concerted effort to put those building blocks in place.
 This is the key to getting startup funding.